|

 wasn’t Paul’s biological son, but a spiritual son in the Lord.

-Paul says, “I give you this instruction”.
+says in verse 18, “I give you this instruction”.

 The instruction that Paul is about to give him doesn’t really